 Current Curriculum Vitae:

 Nowakowski, Alexandra C.H. and J.E.
 Sumerau.
-Forthcoming.
+2017.
 Negotiating the Emotional Challenges of Conducting Deeply Personal Research.
-Boca Raton, Florida: CRC Press, Taylor and Francis Publishing Group (Under Contract with an expected publication in 2017).
+New York: Routledge.

 Cragun, Ryan T., J. Edward Sumerau, Bruce Friesen, Katherine Carter, and Deborah Cragun.
 2014.
 Introduction to Sociology.
 St. Petersburg, Florida: Wikibooks. https://en.wikibooks.org/wiki/Introduction_to_Sociology.